 The Customer Relationship Management in retail (CRM) market as a whole is very complex, and the retail CRM market certainly is as well.
 Systems come in all flavors, with options designed specifically for various retail stores, sizes of companies and marketing channels.
 We have written this buyer’s guide to help retailers get an understanding of their options.

 Here’s what we’ll cover:

-We have found that over 90% of buyers fall into one of the following categories:
+We have found that over 90 percent of buyers fall into one of the following categories:

 The market becomes much less cluttered when buyers approach it with their respective category in mind.

 |Best-of-breed buyers||Microsoft Dynamics CRM, Sage ACT, Oracle CRM|

 We're able to offer this service to buyers for free, because software vendors pay us on a "pay-per-lead" basis.
 Buyers get great advice.
 Sellers get great referrals.